If you want loved ones to remember you fondly, tackle your estate planning tasks. Your heirs will thank you for not leaving a legal mess to sort out.

-A living trust is another tool for passing assets to heirs while avoiding (potentially expensive and time-consuming) probate.
-It’s “revocable” because you can change it as long as you’re mentally competent.
+A living trust is another tool for passing assets to heirs while avoiding potentially expensive and time-consuming probate court proceedings.

-ElderLawAnswers explains differences between trusts and wills.
-Creating a trust is not a do-it-yourself project.
-Get an attorney’s help.
+ElderLawAnswers further explains the differences between trusts and wills.
+Creating a trust is not usually a do-it-yourself project.
+Consider getting an attorney’s help.

 3. Beneficiary designations

-Keep beneficiary designation papers with your estate-planning documents.
-Review and update them as your life changes and you want to name new beneficiaries.
+Keep beneficiary designation papers with your estate planning documents.
+Review and update them as your life changes.

 4. Durable power of attorney